supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L10_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

     | Azure subscription | **Available Azure service connection > Azure subs** |
     | Key vault name | Your key vault name|

-    > **Note**:If you dont find the key vault that you had created in the previous task,in the Azure subscription drop-down list, select the Azure subscription into which you deployed the Azure resources earlier in the lab, click on **Authorize**, and from the dropdown select  **Available Azure service connection > Azure subs** and select the key vault that you had created earlier.
+    > **Note**:If you don't find the key vault that you had created in the previous task,in the Azure subscription drop-down list, select the Azure subscription into which you deployed the Azure resources earlier in the lab, click on **Authorize**, and from the dropdown select  **Available Azure service connection > Azure subs** and select the key vault that you had created earlier.

 1. Under **Variables**, click on **+ Add** and select the **acr-secret** secret.
 Click on **OK**.
 1. Click on **Save**.